bluebinary/exifdata/README.md

 parse and create metadata in these formats which can be read from or embedded into image files such as TIFF and JPEG images.

-The EXIFData provides support for parsing and creating raw metadata payloads of these metadata formats while delegating responsibility to PyVIPS to perform the extraction and embedding of the raw metadata payloads.
+The EXIFData library provides support for parsing and creating raw metadata payloads of these formats while delegating responsibility to PyVIPS to perform the extraction of and embedding of the raw metadata payloads.
 Future versions of the library may offer support for reading and writing a number of image file formats directly.